 In the absence of knowledge to the contrary, an employer may accept the documentation presented as valid.
 Facilities must have a plan in place for tracking verified worker vaccination status.
 Documentation of the verification must be kept on file at the facility and made available upon request by CDPH or the local public health department.

-Routine Diagnostic Screening Testing of Asymptomatic Unvaccinated or Incompletely Vaccinated HCP
+Routine Diagnostic Screening Testing of Unvaccinated Exempt or Booster Eligible HCP

-- HCP who are unvaccinated or incompletely vaccinated must undergo weekly SARS-CoV-2 diagnostic screening testing.
+- HCP who are unvaccinated exempt or booster-eligible HCP who have not yet received their booster must undergo at least weekly SARS-CoV-2 diagnostic screening testing

 Health care facilities can provide antigen testing or polymerase chain reaction (PCR) testing to HCP.
 HCP may choose to use antigen or PCR tests provided by the health care facility to satisfy this requirement.
-HCP that are unvaccinated or incompletely vaccinated shall be tested at the cadence specified above with either PCR testing or antigen testing.
+HCP shall be tested at the cadence specified above with either PCR testing or antigen testing.
 Any PCR (molecular) or antigen test used must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services.

 Employers who conduct workplace diagnostic screening testing should have a plan in place for tracking test results, conducting workplace contact tracing and testing as guided by their local health department, and reporting results to public health departments.
 There are IT platforms available that can facilitate these processes for employers.
 Employers should also consult CDPH/CDC guidance on workplace screening testing for additional cohort specific considerations.
 Testing is not a substitute for other COVID-19 prevention measures, such as vaccination, mask wearing, physical distancing, improved ventilation, hand hygiene, and cleaning and disinfection.